rockmonkey4004/rockmonkey4004.github.io/_posts/2020-05-14-Letting-Go-of-Exercise-for-Weightloss.md

 comments: true
 permalink:
 ---
-For #topictuesday I shared about letting go of exercising for weight loss and exercise for my overall wellbeing.
+For #topictuesday, I shared about letting go of exercising for weight loss and exercise for my overall wellbeing.

 One way I improved my wellbeing was by avoiding the scale.
 I used to go on it two/three times per week.
 Now, I only went on it once the last three/four months.
 Muscle weighs more than fat.
 When I start to exercise, specifically weightlifting, I gain weight.